rosehershenov-bot/Professional-Development/ProtegeREADME.md

 ## Part A — Setup

 1. Open **Protégé**
-2. Be sure that Protege is open under applications so you can save the ow   l file.
+2. Be sure that Protege is open under applications so you can save the file.
 3. Create a new file and save immediately.
 Save as "rdf-xml" syntax.
 4. Save the file as:  (your name) associate-protege-role-exercise.owl